roti-d/100-days-of-code/log.md

   - Flow logs is NOT REALTIME.
   - Flow logs can be set at different level: VPC, subnets or ENI (elastic network interface).

 **Thoughts:** Didn't have enough sleep last nigth so felt pretty slow today, but kind of manage to power through.
 Didn't work much though and feeling a bit stress about job search.
 Was a youtube video yesterday about "the shortest path of becoming a software engineer" is to learn AWS and Python..I think I'm on the right track, now just have to stick with it!
 - Goal for the month is to: Get AWS certified.
 - Goal for the 3 month is to: Get very good with Python. (i.e. be able to contribute to open source project or take freelance job).

+### Day 8: July 12, 2022 (Tue)

+**Today's Progress**:
+- Completed Advanced VPC session in AWS course and did the VPC peering demo and interface endpoint, gateway endpoint and egress demo.

+**What I learned**:
+- VPC peering only connects TWO and Only TWO VPCs.
+- VPC peering is not transitive, if more than 2 VPCs need to be connected, need to set up separate peering connection.
+- VPC peering can be same or cross account; and same or cross regions.
+- For VPC peering in the same region, the VPC can refer to each other's SGs.
+For cross region, needs to refer to IP or IP ranges.
+- how does VPC peering work?
+Logical gateway is set up in each VPC; and thus needs to configure route tables and SG and/NACL.

+**Thoughts:** Okay progress so far, definitely feel better today after getting more sleep.
+Probably need to start doing some practice exams and review to make sure I don't forget previous content.